Religious views on pornography: Calvinism

 In the 1980s, the liberal Presbyterian Church (USA) produced a report entitled, Pornography: Far from the Song of Songs, which states, "Through words and images, pornography debases God’s intended gifts of love and dignity in human sexuality... we live in an age also marked by the shattering of many norms of behavior and the subsequent loss of moral restraints.
 In such a time pornography has proliferated.
 The task force believes that the church is called to give serious attention to this issue...
 Reflected in the title of this report is the conviction that pornography represents human discord, far from the mutual sexual delight depicted biblically in the Song of Songs.
 Pornography is a striking sign of human brokenness and alienation from God and from one another...
 From the perspective of biblical understanding and the Reformed tradition, pornography represents a vivid expression of human alienation: from the creator God who makes covenants and from one another as covenant partners of God."

 In its church magazine, the Presbyterian Church in Canada argues against pornography on the grounds that it is addictive, it alters the brain, that pornographers are trying to normalize the industry and that it can distract Christians who are trying to perform nightly devotions.

 Methodism

-The United Methodist Church teaches that pornography is "about violence, degradation, exploitation, and coercion" and "deplore[s] all forms of commercialization, abuse, and exploitation of sex", and defines pornography as "sexually explicit material that portrays violence, abuse, coercion, domination, humiliation, or degradation for the purpose of arousal.
+The United Methodist Church teaches that pornography is "about violence, degradation, exploitation, and coercion" and it "deplore[s] all forms of commercialization, abuse, and exploitation of sex".
+It defines pornography as "sexually explicit material that portrays violence, abuse, coercion, domination, humiliation, or degradation for the purpose of arousal.
 In addition, any sexually explicit material that depicts children is pornographic".
-The Sexual Ethics Task Force of The United Methodist Church states that "Research shows it [pornography] is not an 'innocent activity.'
+The Sexual Ethics Task Force of The United Methodist Church states that "Research shows that [pornography] is not an 'innocent activity.'
 It is harmful and is generally addictive.
 Persons who are addicted to pornography are physiologically altered, as is their perspective, relationships with parishioners and family, and their perceptions of girls and women."

 The liberal-leaning Uniting Church of Australia also condemns pornography and works in society to address the problem.